 No commentary needed.
 More photos after the jump.
 We don’t know the origin of these; we received them by email.
 Click on the photo to get a larger, more readable image.

-The newspaper The Hill, which covers Capitol Hill, reports the USAF plans to award a contract for the KC-X this summer, sticking (more or less) to the timetable originally projected.
-Secretary Robert Gates also plans to urge President Obama to veto any FY2011 defense bill that contains funding for the Boeing C-17, which Gates cuts from the proposed budget.
+Update, Feb.
+1: The newspaper The Hill, which covers Capitol Hill, reports the USAF plans to award a contract for the KC-X this summer, sticking (more or less) to the timetable originally projected.
+Secretary Robert Gates also plans… Read More

 Here is the link to the article and some photos.